Venice:

 of its coloured marble, the only example of a gilded pavement of which

-the remains of St Elidore; and outside the sanctuary an apparently inexplicable
+re-employed to house the remains of St Elidore; and outside the sanctuary

 Outside the

-climb to the top of which, if at all possible, provides a magnificent
+- Belltower, a climb to the top of which, if at all possible, provides

 In the modern times Torcello has had famous pilgrims, many of whom are